-In June 2020 following the Merger, the Committee recommended, and the independent members of the Board approved, the following compensation actions with respect to Mr. Corbett:
+In May 2022, the Committee recommended, and the Board approved, the following compensation actions with respect to Mr. Corbett:

-- Mr. Corbett's base salary was unchanged for fiscal year 2021; - The issuance of an annual equity award with an aggregate grant date value of approximately \$78,006, which was split equally between FY21 PSUs and stock options; - Received a retention bonus previously negotiated with Old Bristow in the amount of \$300,000; and - Set the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests at 150%.
+- Mr. Corbett's base salary was unchanged for Transition Year Ended 2022; - The issuance of an annual equity award with an aggregate target grant date value of approximately \$565,877, which was split equally between TYE22 RSUs and TYE22 PSUs; and - Set the percentage target for long-term incentive compensation that is variable, at risk, and aligned with stockholder interests at 150%.

-In May 2021, the Committee recommended, and the independent members of the Board approved, a FY21 STIP payout for Mr. Corbett in the amount of \$213,975, which represented 75% of his target opportunity under the FY21 STIP.
+In March 2023, the Committee recommended, and the Board approved, a TYE22 STIP payout for Mr. Corbett in the amount of \$224,424, which represented 116% of his target opportunity under the TYE22 STIP.